-- We expect transitions to new generations of leading process technology nodes to continue to drive product cost increases from certain of our key semiconductor wafer suppliers. - We expect continued intense competition, including from vertical integration by certain of our customers (e.g., Apple). - Current U.S./China trade relations and/or national security protection policies may negatively impact our business, growth prospects and results of operations.
+- We expect transitions to new generations of leading process technology nodes to continue to drive product cost increases from certain of our key semiconductor wafer suppliers. - We expect continued intense competition, including from vertical integration by certain of our customers.
+Specifically, Apple began utilizing its own modem (rather than our products) in its recently released smartphone and we expect that Apple will increasingly use its own modem products, rather than our products, in its future devices, which will have a significant negative impact on our QCT revenues, results of operations and cash flows. - Current U.S./China trade relations and/or national security protection policies may negatively impact our business, growth prospects and results of operations.
 See "Risk Factors" in this Quarterly Report, including the Risk Factor titled "A significant portion of our business is concentrated in China, and the risks of such concentration are exacerbated by U.S./China trade and national security tensions."